swirlai/swirl-search/docs/Tutorials.md

     }
 ```

-* Go to Swirl `localhost:8000/swirl/searchproviders/`, logging in if necessary.
+* Go to SWIRL `localhost:8000/swirl/searchproviders/`, logging in if necessary.
 Put the form at the bottom of the page into `Raw data` mode, and paste the SearchProvider into the box.
 Click the `POST` button to add it.
 The SearchProvider page will reload.

 * Go to the Galaxy UI at `localhost:8000/galaxy/` and run a search using the Tag you created for the new SearchProvider.
 Results should again appear in roughly the same period of time.

 # Creating a Connector

-Swirl Connectors are responsible for loading a SearchProvider, constructing and transmitting queries to a particular type of service, then saving the response - typically a result list.
+SWIRL Connectors are responsible for loading a SearchProvider, constructing and transmitting queries to a particular type of service, then saving the response - typically a result list.

 {: .highlight }
 Consider using your favorite coding AI to generate a Connector by passing it the Connector base classes, and information about the API you are trying to query.

 {: .highlight }
 If you are trying to send an HTTP/S request to an endpoint that returns JSON or XML, you don't need to create a Connector.
-Instead, [Create a SearchProvider](#creating-a-searchprovider) that configures the RequestsGet connector included with Swirl.
+Instead, [Create a SearchProvider](#creating-a-searchprovider) that configures the RequestsGet connector included with SWIRL.

 To create a new Connector: